annarto/annarto.github.io/content/about.md

 ## Working Experience

-* 2019 Senior Lecturer at Social design Class and Art Education Classs in University of Applied arts Vienna
+* Since 2019 Senior Lecturer at Social design Class and Art Education Classs in University of Applied arts Vienna
 * 2019 Organising Workshops in Time based Media Art class in Art University Linz
 * 2019 University assistand in Social Design Class in University of Applied arts Vienna
 * 2018 Week Workshop in Animation Department in KHM Cologne